Ethronics/ecosnap/README.md

-# EcoSnap 🌡️💧
+# Envoinsight AI 🌡️💧

 **Smart Environmental Sensing with AI**

-EcoSnap is a comprehensive environmental monitoring system that provides real-time temperature and humidity tracking with AI-powered predictive analytics.
+Envoinsight AI is a comprehensive environmental monitoring system that provides real-time temperature and humidity tracking with AI-powered predictive analytics.
 The platform enables organizations to monitor environmental conditions across multiple domains, set custom thresholds, and receive intelligent alerts for safety and compliance.

 ## ✨ Features